Airport Captains are the point people to assist with arrivals on Thursday, September 1, 2022 and departures on

 You will work with the camp to develop and coordinate appropriate menus for those of us who will be eating

-regular and vegetarian food.
-Be the point of contact on-site to deal with any issues that might arise with the
+regular, vegetarian and vegan food.
+Be the point of contact on-site to deal with any issues that might arise

 Lead an Activity